Leamington

 Parking restrictions approved for Leamington industrial estate despite objections

-By Andy Mitchell - Local Democracy Reporter 21st Aug 2025
+Local News by Andy Mitchell - Local Democracy Reporter 21st Aug 2025

 WCC approved plans for double yellow lines on Leamington industrial estate roads to improve access, despite mixed public reactions (image via Google Maps)